A supergeometric approach to Poisson reduction: The graded geometric description of Poisson manifolds

 \section{The graded geometric description of Poisson manifolds}

-Before describing how graded geometry can be used to perform reduction of Poisson manifolds, we need to recall some notions of graded geometry.
-We will be extremely brief, since we will need only graded manifolds of a very special form, for which we will provide explicit descriptions.
-We refer the reader to \cite[Section 2]{Dima} and \cite[Sections 2--4]{CZbilbao} for more details.
+Before describing how graded geometry can be used to perform reduction of Poisson manifolds, we need to recall some notions of graded geometry. { The general notion of graded manifold was introduced by Voronov \cite{MR1958834}, and the related notion of N-manifold by \v{S}evera \cite{SWLett}.} We will be extremely brief, since we will need only graded manifolds of a very special form, for which we will provide explicit descriptions. \cite[Section 2]{Dima} and \cite[Sections 2--4]{CZbilbao} for more details.

 Let $E=\oplus_{i<0}E_i$ be a graded vector bundle over a manifold $M$, graded by negative integers $i$.
 The corresponding \emph{N-manifold} is specified by the manifold $M$ and the graded commutative algebra $\Gamma(S^{\bullet} E^*)$, the \emph{functions} on the N-manifold, where $S^{\bullet}E^*$ denotes the graded symmetric algebra of $E^*$.
 The \emph{degree} of the N-manifold is the negative of the smallest $i$ appearing in the above direct sum.
 In this note we consider only N-manifolds of degree 1.
 When we endow them with graded symplectic forms which induce degree $-1$ Poisson brackets on the graded algebra of functions, we speak of \emph{symplectic N-manifolds of degree $1$}.